 In the early 13th century, Angkor was the monumental focal point of one of the world’s most astonishing empires.
-Seven hundred years later, it’s taking center stage all over again.
+Eight hundred years later, it’s taking center stage all over again.

-In recent years, a number of stellar hotels have opened in Cambodia’s capital of Siem Reap.
-The growth reflects the boom of tourists pouring into the city as the country puts more and more distance between its current reality and its traumatic past.
+In recent years, a number of stellar hotels have opened in the Cambodian city of Siem Reap.
+The growth reflects the boom of tourists pouring into the country as it puts more and more distance between its current reality and its traumatic past.
 In 2004, local papers estimated some 800,000 annual visitors per year in Siem Reap.
 These days, the number cited is 2.5 million.
 And they’re all here for one thing: the ancient temple complex just up the road.

 Angkor Wat exists today much as it did in the 12th century.
 An inconceivably massive temple, it’s the (Guinness-approved) largest religious structure in the world.
 In its prime, the temple was a focal point of the most important city in one of the most impressive empires in the world — a city “at least” the size of Berlin.
 And despite bullet holes tarnishing its outer walls from the days of the Khmer Rouge, Angkor Wat’s five towers still rise hundreds of feet in the air, still sport millions of sandstone blocks engulfed by a massive moat, still preside over 400 acres of architectural and religious wonder, and still stand as a testament to the awesome power of the ancient Khmer Empire.